intro-to-data-science-21-workshop/05-AngelaDuarte-RegExp/README.md

 ## Summary

-This repository provides materials for the session on **Regular Expressions** that is part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-21-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in November 2021.
+This repository provides materials for the session on **Regular Expressions with Stringr** that is part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-21-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in November 2021.

-The student-run workshop is part of the course [Introduction to Data Science](https://github.com/intro-to-data-science-21) taught by Simon Munzert at the Hertie School, Berlin, in Fall 2021.
+The student-run workshop is part of the course [Introduction to Data Science](https://github.com/intro-to-data-science-21) taught by Simon Munzert in Fall 2021.

 ### Session contents

 This session will introduce you to the basic Regular Expressions and how to use them with some basic Stringr functions.
 Regular expressions are conventions used to describe and find patterns in strings (text data) that work across programming languages.

-To learn how to use them, this session will have X parts which include:
+To learn how to use them, this session will include:

 - an overview of what these expressions allow us to do,
 - an explanation of the key conventions,
 - examples on how to combine them to solve problems,